atinm/loopers/README.md

 2. Midi controller number
 3. Midi data (can be `*` for any data, a single value like `50`, or a range like `0-100`)
+4. Mode (Record or Play, can be `*` for either mode)
-4. Command name (see tables above)
+5. Command name (see tables above)
-5. Command arguments (multiple arguments should be tab-separated; the special value `$data` can be used in the place of certain numerical arguments to use the data value of the midi event, for example for use with an expression pedal)
+6. Command arguments (multiple arguments should be tab-separated; the special value `$data` can be used in the place of certain numerical arguments to use the data value of the midi event, for example for use with an expression pedal)